stefan-hoeck/idris2-elab-util/src/Doc/Generic6.md

 This typechecks very quickly on my machine, so all seems to be fine.
-With that out of the way, we are ready to proof the correctness of `NP`'s `Eq` implementation.
+With that out of the way, we are ready to prove the correctness of `NP`'s `Eq` implementation.

 ## Verifying `Eq` for `NP`: Take Three